Alex Lees

-Alexander Zak Lees (born 14 April 1993) is an English professional cricketer who plays internationally for the England Test cricket team.
-In domestic cricket, he represents Durham, having previously played for Yorkshire.
+Alexander Zak Lees (born 14 April 1993), popularly known as Alex Lees, is an English professional cricketer who plays internationally for the England Test cricket team.
+In domestic cricket, he represents Durham, captaining the List A and T20 teams.

+He previously played for Yorkshire.
 Lees made his Test debut in 2022, and plays as a left-handed opening batsman.

 Early life

 Alex Lees was born in Halifax, West Yorkshire, where he attended Holy Trinity Senior School.
 His introduction to cricket was with Bradshaw Cricket Club in the Halifax Cricket League, quickly moving from the junior ranks into senior cricket before he was a teenager.
 Lees left Bradshaw and move to Illingworth at the age of 13.
 He was attached to Yorkshire from 2006, starting at under 11 level.
 He played for and captained the Yorkshire Academy in the Yorkshire ECB County Premier League, and the Yorkshire Second XI in the Second XI Championship, before progressing to the first team.
 He made his debut in first-class cricket against India A in June 2010, scoring 38 runs.
 In April 2013, Lees made his maiden first-class century in his third first-class match, when scoring 121 against Leeds/Bradford MCC Universities at Headingley.